-The next regional meeting in the North West will take place on Thursday 19 April in Liverpool, hosted by WSP.
-The meeting will follow the training workshop 'The Role of Technology in Sustainable Transport' held just before the meeting from 1:00 to 3:00 pm in the same venue.
-The regional meeting will take place from 3:15 to 4:30 pm and will feature presentations from members and partners in the region.
+The next regional meeting in the Midlands will take place on Wednesday 9 May in Birmingham, hosted by Atkins.
+The meeting will follow the training workshop 'Bike Sharing Schemes: Options, Suppliers and Implementation' held just before the meeting in the same venue.
+The regional meeting will take place from 12:15 to 1:30 pm and will feature presentations from members and partners in the region.

 Act TravelWise is seeking to boost regional networking activity in the East of England through this event marketed throughout the region and open to all transport practitioners at no charge.
 The event highlights various innovative transport initiatives in Cambridge.

 The free event will take place at the University of Cambridge from 10:30 am to 1:30 pm, followed by an East of England regional meeting from 2:00 to 3:00 pm, which will serve to help shape ongoing regional activity based on the needs that are vocalised by those in the region.

 On 27 April in Horsham, Andy Winmill and Charlotte Collins of WSP will lead a workshop on delivering area-based travel plans led by local authorities.
 The workshop will examine innovative approaches to creating a blueprint for investment, securing funding through the planning process, guidance for developers, and insight in developing on-going quality and consistency in delivery.